Prepare a Cluster

 Click the "Create Access Key" button.
 Enter a name for the key.
 Enable the "Limited Access" toggle.
 Grant the key "Read/Write" access to the bucket you created in the previous step.
 Click the "Create Access Key" button to create the keys.

-A dialog will appear in the Linode Cloud console, displaying your access key and your secret key.
+A dialog box will appear in the Linode Cloud console, displaying your access key and your secret key.

+Store your secret key somewhere secure, like a password manager: Linode will only show you this key once.
 You can view the access key at any time, but it's best to save it now since you'll need it to create your cluster.
+Once you've recorded the keys, click the "I Have Saved My Secret Key" button to dismiss the dialog box.

 Create the Kubernetes Cluster